+Versioning APIs is one of the API basics you need to know.
 When your APIs outgrow their original scope, you'll need to modify them to adapt to changing requirements.
 Obviously, API versioning isn’t something that happens at random.
 Unlike server maintenance, it won’t happen at regular intervals either.

 If you are creating a new version of your API, you are likely seeing a big shift in consumption, or changing the functionality of the software your API is built upon.
 Yet, smaller bug fixes might not require versioning seeing as the general goal is to keep an API version as stable as possible, while avoiding any breaking changes for consumers.

 API versioning is required because it ensures stability and reliability.
 If you don't properly version APIs, it can have disastrous effects on downstream products and services.

 Like any other technology, APIs are interconnected and rely upon various systems, software, and databases to function.
 As the technology landscape continues to drastically shift, APIs must adapt their requirements, documentation, consumption protocols, and structure in order to keep up.

 It is only in rare circumstances that an API will not require versioning.
 Most APIs outgrow their original scope, or require bug fixes.
 Although, a well-planned API could reliably function without intervention for many years, if the planning team had accurately forecast all competing variables.